 Step 4, Hardware Installation, and assembly

-The MEGANT connector is composed of several pieces that must be installed in the correct sequence to ensure connection capacity.
-The following summarizes this assembly:
+The MEGANT product kit is composed of several pieces that must be installed in the correct sequence.

 Step 4.1, Connector Plates [pre-installation]